ddev/ddev/README.md

 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...`

 * DRUD_DEBUG: It helps a lot to set DRUD_DEBUG=true to see what ddev commands are being executed in the tests.
-* DDEV_BINARY_FULLPATH should be set to the full pathname of the ddev binary we're attempting to test.
-That way it won't accidentally use some other version of ddev that happens to be on the filesystem.
-* SKIP_COMPOSE_TESTS=true allows skipping tests that require docker-compose.